Hosiery Terms Explained

 Also known as Suspender Tights these look like tights with the panty cut away at the front, back and sides to leave a 'suspender belt' look.

 A complete pair of tights except that the gusset area is left open.
-Some ladies prefer these as being more hygenic.
+Some ladies prefer these as being more hygienic.

 Similar to hold ups, but without the ability to stay up without the use of a suspender belt.
 It may seem odd having to state that, but increasingly we have ladies saying that they just kept falling down!

 What can we say?
 A tight fitting hosiery garment which sheathes the legs, hence the name.
-Americans knowanything up to 40 denier as pantyhose, higher deniers become known as tights.
-Tights have been worn for centuries, origonally by men, and now mainly by women and girls.
+Americans know anything up to 40 denier as pantyhose, higher deniers become known as tights.
+Tights have been worn for centuries, originally by men, and now mainly by women and girls.
 Increasingly though men are returning to wearing tights, with brands adding styles specifically for them.